ViniciusALS/Kilo-Text-Editor/README.md

 ./kilo testFiles/testCodeFile.c
 ```

-When ran by itself, Kilo can creates a new file.
+When run by itself, Kilo can create a new file.

 ## Hot Keys